whoizlaiba/OOP-Inventory-System/README.md

 - Calculate total inventory value
 - Remove expired food items
 - Auto-save and load inventory from a JSON file

+ ## File Structure

+- Item (ABC): Abstract base class with common attributes and methods

+- Tech, Food, Outfit: Subclasses with specialized properties and logic

+- Store: Manages all item collections and inventory operations

+- main(): Provides a console-based user interface to interact with the system

 ## Data Persistence

 Inventory data is stored in stock_data.json